Skip to main content

 Compare key facts sheets

-To help consumers compare different lenders, all Australian lenders are required to provide key facts sheets, which include comparison rates on financial products.
+To help consumers compare different lenders, all Australian lenders are required to provide key facts sheets, which include comparison rates on financial products including home loans.
 This is a very handy tool when comparing rates and home loans.
 Take a look at lender's websites to access key facts sheets for any home loan product.

 You can view Keystart's key facts sheets when you look at each of our loan products.